Download your free gingerbread bush shack template here.

 - Working in batches, roll a disc of dough between 2 sheets of baking paper to 4 mm thickness.
 Transfer dough and paper to a tray and freeze for 15 minutes.

-- Return to freezer for 10 minutes or until dough firm.
+- Return to freezer for 10 minutes or until dough is firm.

 - Remove from freezer, remove the dough trimmings from edges, reserve and wrap in plastic and refrigerate.